Chaim Bloom: Boston Red Sox

 On October 25, 2019, the Red Sox hired the 36-year-old Bloom as Chief Baseball Officer, succeeding Dave Dombrowski as head of their baseball operations, with Brian O'Halloran to be named general manager and reporting to him.
 The Red Sox made an official announcement on October 28, an off-day of the 2019 World Series.
 In 2019, Bloom's Tampa Bay team had the lowest payroll on opening day at $49 million, while Dombrowski's Boston had the highest at $187 million.
 Bloom's Rays were 96–66 and made the playoffs, while the Dombrowski-led Red Sox were 84–78 and did not make the playoffs.
 Since the Red Sox were trying to reduce salary and get under the luxury tax threshold for the 2020 season and in the future, Bloom was hired because of his experience at managing a low payroll on the Rays.

 Bloom's first season with Boston was the start-delayed and shortened 2020 season; the Red Sox had a record of 24–36 and finished in last place in the American League East.
-Bloom subsequently hired Alex Cora to return as the team's manager after a year away from baseball, announced in November 2020.
+Bloom subsequently hired Alex Cora to return as the team's manager after fulfilling his suspension, announced in November 2020.
+While the 2021 Red Sox reached the American League Championship Series, the Red Sox play declined and their standing in the AL East diminished.
+They also saw popular and productive players Mookie Betts and Xander Bogaerts leave the team during Bloom's tenure; he was fired by the team on September 14, 2023.
+The Red Sox had a record of 267–262 during his time as Chief Baseball Officer.

+St. Louis Cardinals

+After the 2023 season, the St. Louis Cardinals hired Bloom as an advisor to president of baseball operations John Mozeliak.

+On September 30, 2024, the Cardinals announced that Bloom would succeed Mozeliak as the team’s president of baseball operations following the 2025 season.
+The Cardinals and Bloom signed a five-year deal.

+Personal life

+Bloom and his wife, Aliza (née Hochman), met at Yale, where she earned a B.A. in economics and international studies.
+They have two sons, Isaiah and Judah.
+While working with the Rays, Bloom and his family lived in St. Petersburg, Florida, close to Tropicana Field, in part so he could easily return on Friday nights to celebrate the Sabbath with his family.